 Federal Work-Study Program (FWS)

 Federal Work Study provides jobs for undergraduate students with financial need, allowing them to earn money to help pay educational expenses.
-Limited funding for FWS is provided through the federal government with additional contributions from Western Dakota Tech.
+Limited funding for FWS is provided through the federal government with additional contributions from Western Dakota Technical College.

-Students taking classing as another institution and planning to transfer them to Western Dakota Tech may be able to receive financial aid from Western Dakota Tech.
+Students taking classing as another institution and planning to transfer them to Western Dakota Technical College may be able to receive financial aid from Western Dakota Technical College.
 Complete the Consortium Agreement Request Form or contact the Financial Aid Team to start the process.